zircote/swagger-php/docs/guide/required-elements.md

 ::: warning Code locations
 Attributes and annotations can be added anywhere on declarations in code as defined by the PHP docs.
-These are limited to the extend of what the PHP Reflection APIs supports.
+These are limited to the extent of what the PHP Reflection APIs supports.
 :::

 ## Optional elements